thijoubert/chulapa/collections/_posts/2022-09-22-Teams-and-sensitivity-labels.md

 ﻿---
 title: "Sensitivity labels for Teams (Teams, Shared channels and meetings) are coming? "
 subtitle:
 excerpt: "I just noticed 15 new properties of sensitivity labels related to teams, shared channels and meetings.
-What do they suggest for the future?."
+What do they suggest for the future?"
 tags:
   - Microsoft 365
   - Office 365